Kairotic/coding-with-knots/quipu.md

 representation: in fact we do not know how the quipus were read, so that the correct reading order is uncertain, and out of the many possible paths, many are non-trivial.
-Moreover, even reading orders that were not used by the quipu-makers may reveal important facts about what they encode.
+Moreover, even reading orders that were not used by the Khipukamayuq (quipu-makers) may reveal important facts about what they encode.

 The material qualities of quipus present us with the challenge of